janko-petkovic/drawer/README.md

 # Drawer

 Repo with post-wipe tests and new ideas.
-You know the drawer that you have under the desktop where all the things worth a second look but not worth their own spot on the big shelf go?
-This project is that drawer.
+The place you put the things in before finding them their own place on the big shelf.